 Children take home a reading scheme book and a library book.
 Reading scheme books are changed regularly.
 The children also take home a home/school reading diary with their book.
 We ask parents to write a comment about their child’s reading and indicate the number of pages they have completed with their child.

 Support from School and Home

-When the class teacher feels your child is ready, they will send home a colour banded book for you to share with them at home.
-It is important that you enjoy the book together - discuss the book with your child, asking questions as you go, as well as listening to them read.
+When the Reception Class teacher feels your child is ready, they will send home a colour banded book for you to share with them at home.
+It is important that you enjoy the book together – discuss the book with your child, asking questions as you go, as well as listening to them read.
 Please record any comments in their reading diary.
-The school will hear your child read each week and keep individual reading records.
+The school will hear your child read each week and keep individual reading records for your child.
 The books will be changed when appropriate.
 It is important to remember that every child is an individual and will progress through the colour bands at different rates.
-If any child experiences difficulties, this will be discussed with parents and future strategies planned to help overcome any problems.
-There are a number of extra resources available in school to help with any problems.
+If any child experiences difficulties this will be discussed with parents and future strategies planned to support progress using additional resources available in school.

-At Hursthead Infant School we use phonics to help the children to read and spell.
-Phonics is about how we break up and blend sounds in order to read and spell; for example c - a - t, blended together reads cat, or th - i - n, blended together reads thin.
-The use of phonics goes alongside looking at whole quality texts which promote the enjoyment of reading.
+At Hursthead Infant School we have a systematic approach to teaching phonics for reading and spelling.
+Phonics is about how we break up and blend some sounds in order to read and spell; for example c-a-t, blended together reads cat, or th-i-n, blended together reads thin.
+The teaching of the phonics code is enhanced by looking at whole quality texts which promote the enjoyment of reading.

 A Word of Warning

 Children need to be able to progress through books at a pace appropriate to themselves.
 It is not a race.
 Children learn at different rates just as they learn to walk, dress themselves etc. at different rates.
 Reading must not be treated as a competition.
 If children are rushed through the books they will not achieve the enjoyment and understanding necessary.
 Books that they find too difficult will soon put them off reading!